 While the role of the placenta during pregnancy can awe us, there are some abnormalities of the placenta we need to be aware of too.
 Since we know the placenta during pregnancy is very important for not only a healthy pregnancy but for a healthy baby as well, a little “malfunctioning” of this organ can cause a lot of trouble- mentally, if not physically, in some cases!

-This is one of the common abnormalities of the placenta experienced by expecting mothers.
+This is an uncommon abnormality of the placenta experienced by expecting mothers (10).
 If the placenta during pregnancy does not develop as required, it cannot produce the required hormones.
 A shortage of hormones can affect both the pregnancy and the unborn baby.
 Low birth weight, growth restrictions for the fetus, hormonal imbalance in the mother are some of the outcomes if the placenta during pregnancy does not function properly.

 A rare occurrence – the presence of dead tissues inside the placenta, more than what the body can handle.
 The dead tissues inside the placenta are known as infarcts.
 All placentas generally have a few infarcts throughout the pregnancy.
 However, when these increase, it reduces the blood flow in the areas where the dead tissues are present.
 The pregnant mother’s severe hypertension experience can increase these infarcts, thereby increasing the “complications” that come with increased infarcts in the placenta during pregnancy.